European Tournament for Dancing Students: History

 The European Tournament for Dancing Students (ETDS) began as a small gathering of university dance teams from Clausthal, Braunschweig, and Kiel, who sought to connect through friendly competition.
 In its earliest days, the event was organized on an ad-hoc basis, with participants easily finding accommodation due to the small numbers.

 A defining tradition emerged in November 1990 with the introduction of der Tanzmaus, a plush mouse awarded to the winning university, who would "host" it until the next tournament.
-Donated by the University of Kiel, Clausthal was the first to claim this prize.
+Donated by Kiel University, Clausthal was the first to claim this prize.
 As word spread, the tournament grew.
 By December 1991, Berlin had joined, eventually hosting the event during Sinterklaas in 1993.
 The early tournaments had no separate skill divisions, and teams of all levels competed together.

 The 41st ETDS in Groningen, 2009.

 Over the next few years, participation expanded.
 Dortmund joined in April 1992, followed later by Ulm and Marburg.
 By the spring of 1994, ETDS had gained momentum, with 15 German universities involved.
 That same year, the Netherlands entered the competition, with teams from Delft, Eindhoven, Mainz, Geisenheim, and Kaiserslautern.
 However, the rapid growth brought challenges.
 In autumn 1994, administrative issues in Kiel resulted in the university being barred from hosting for five years.
 The following spring, ETDS introduced skill divisions, splitting competitors into "Amateurs" and "Profis."
 Leipzig also joined at this time.

 In the summer of 1995, ETDS reached a new milestone—it was held outside of Germany for the first time, with Eindhoven hosting in the Netherlands.
 The event had now evolved from an informal gathering into a biannual tradition, occurring every Pentecost and autumn at a rotating university.
 Groningen joined this same year.
 By 2004, a third skill division, "Masters," was added to the Breitensport section.
 At the 41st tournament in 2009 hosted in Groningen, over 500 dancers competed, leading to the creation of the "Champions" category.
 Just three years later, at Pentecost in 2012, ETDS welcomed 570 participants.

 Open Class Ballroom final bow, 68th ETDS 2024.

 Expansion beyond its founding countries came in October 2015, when Brno, Czech Republic, became the first non-German or Dutch host.
 The international reach of ETDS continued to grow, culminating in two historic editions in the Southampton, United Kingdom and Wettingen, Switzerland, the first in both countries.The UK version welcomed British university teams on a large scale, with participants from universities including Imperial College London, University of Bath, University of Cambridge, University of London, University of Oxford, University of St Andrews and many more.
 This ETDS spearheaded a joint effort between the University of Bristol and the University of Southampton.
 The Swiss ETDS was acclaimed for its tournament quality and organisation.
 This also makes history as the first time two consecutive tournaments have taken place outside Germany and the Netherlands.